 - The NeuroRestore platform is developing a new generation of symptom-relieving drugs for the treatment of illnesses with cognitive disorders, such as Alzheimer's disease.
-The target mechanism also has other potential indications, including depression and cognitive disorders in Parkinson's disease, traumatic brain injury and sleep disorders. - Innovative disease-modifying and preventive drugs for Alzheimer's disease are under development within the Alzstatin platform.
+The target mechanism also has other potential indications, including depression and cognitive disorders in Parkinson's disease, traumatic brain injury and sleep disorders. - Innovative disease-modifying and preventive drugs for Alzheimer's disease are under development within the Alzstatin platform. - The Painless platform includes two projects: TrkA-NAM and ACD440, which both focus on severe pain conditions.

-- The Painless platform includes two projects: TrkA-NAM and ACD440, which both focus on severe pain conditions. - The drug candidate ACD440 was in-licensed in January 2020 and affects a specific biological mechanism; the 2021 Nobel Prize in Physiology or Medicine was awarded for the discovery of this mechanism.
+- The drug candidate ACD440 was in-licensed in January 2020 and affects a specific biological mechanism, the discovery of which was awarded the Nobel Prize in Physiology or medicine in 2021.
 The compound is being developed for the treatment of neuropathic pain, a field with great unmet medical need.
 The project is currently in the clinical development phase. - The TrkA-NAM project is aimed at treating other severe pain caused by disorders such as osteoarthritis, which today lacks sufficiently effective treatment.
-The project is currently in the research phase.
+The project is currently in the preclinical phase.